Want free probiotics? Then you’ll definitely want to try these probiotic-packed, fermented carrots. As a bonus, they’re super tasty too.

 Yes!
 This is a sign that your ferments are thriving.

-Not Sour and No Fermentation
+Not Sour and has No Fermentation

 This means not enough fermentation occurred and something killed the good bacteria.
 No fermentation means not safe to eat.